-An updated 2016 study from Dr. Jerry Meehl indicates that the ratio from year to year will average around 15 to 1 by 2100 for the United States.
+An updated 2016 study from Dr. Gerald Meehl indicates that the ratio from year to year will average around 15 to 1 by 2100 for the United States.

 Per one of the authors of both the 2009 and 2016 studies, Claudia Tebaldi said “This climate is on a trajectory that goes somewhere we’ve never been.
 And records are a very easy measure of that.”

-All of the data listed below is part of this one chart.
+All of the data listed below is part of these three charts.
 The ratio of daily record highs to lows for the 2010s is higher than any decade since the 1890s:

-Here are the current daily record counts per decade, which have gone into the prior chart:
+Here are the current daily record counts per decade, which have gone into the prior charts:

-All of the data listed below is part of this one chart.
-The ratio of daily record high minimums to low maximums for the 2000s is higher than any decade since the 1910s (For Canada):
+All of the data listed below is part of the following three charts.
+The ratio of daily record high minimums to low maximums for the 2010s is higher than any decade since the 1890s (For Canada):

-These are all of the daily record Canadian counts in the NCEI database since 1890.
+These are all of the numbers of daily record Canadian reports in the NCEI database since 1890.